 Sharing our recommendations on where to stay, dine, spa & what to do on Orcas Island.
 For more photos, visit our instagram page.

-Light Haus Vacation Rentals on Prune Aly in Eastsound: We felt right at home in our bright, modern and centrally located abode in Eastsound, Light Haus vacation rentals are stylishly decorated and ready to accommodate your dreamy island getaway.
+Light Haus Vacation Rentals – If you want to consider a rental (short term or long term), consider Light Haus on Prune Alley in Eastsound: We felt right at home in our bright, modern and centrally located abode in Eastsound.
+Light Haus vacation rentals are stylishly decorated and ready to accommodate your dreamy island getaway.

-Perfect for two couples or small families, their two to three bedroom/two bath homes sleep 5 people and feature high-end, plush king beds, luxury linens, decks with beautiful views and fully appointed kitchens.
+Perfect for two couples or small families, their two or three bedroom/two bath homes sleep up to 6 people and feature high-end, plush king beds, luxury linens, decks with beautiful views and fully appointed kitchens.

-Chef Avery Adams presented a perfect fall dinner!
-For dinner, we started with Judd Cove oysters fresh from the waters just in front of the restaurant.
-Dip the housemade sourdough bread into the summer fruit marmalade, and savor the glazed carrots with walnut brittle drizzled with chili hollandaise.
+Chef Avery Adams presented for starters – Judd Cove oysters fresh from the waters just in front of the restaurant.
+Dip the housemade sourdough bread into the summer fruit marmalade, and savor the glazed carrots topped with walnut brittle and drizzled chili hollandaise.

-For the main, we shared several platters – roasted beets, grass fed beef shortribs with pears, Buck Bay clams and pepper brood, and another plate of squid ink tagliolini!
+For the main, a parade of platters with roasted beets, grass fed beef shortribs with pears, Buck Bay clams and pepper brood, and another plate of squid ink tagliolini!
 After tasting a trio of desserts, we were in a food coma.
 A memorable meal while watching the sunset in the Eastsound.

-More dining favorites below – courtesy of Carolyn McGown:
+More dining favorites below – courtesy of Lighthaus owners and other locals:

 - New Leaf Cafe (French/Local) – reservations accepted